 First of all, check the coolant level - but wait until the engine is completely cool, or you could be burned.

-If a refractometer indicates the pH is off, it’s likely a component has suffered corrosion and begun to leak.
+- If a refractometer indicates the pH is off, it’s likely a component has suffered corrosion and begun to leak.

 In the case of having sufficient coolant, you can switch on your engine and let it heat up, before checking the temperature at the point where the heater core and hoses connect.

-If you discover one of the hoses is the same temperature as the coolant but that the other hose is cold, it is likely your heater core has become clogged.
-If your car has a valve in the affected hose, you should check to see if it has got stuck.
+If you discover one of the hoses is the same temperature as the coolant but that the other hose is cold, it is likely your heater core has become clogged, which will explain why your car heating is not working as it should.

 How to work out if my blend door is jammed or otherwise malfunctioning?

 Turn off your car heating and listen for the blend door moving.

 If you can't hear it move, you may be looking at: